drio/miniwg/docs/learning-handshake.md

 - One-way authentication
 - Used when server authenticates to client, but not vice versa

-**IK (WireGuard's choice)**:
+**IKpsk2 (WireGuard's choice)**:

 - Both authenticate
 - Fast (1 round trip)
 - Initiator identity hidden from passive observers
+- PSK optional (degrades to plain IK when not configured)

-### The IK Message Pattern
+### The IKpsk2 Message Pattern

 ```
 → e, es, s, ss
-← e, ee, se
+← e, ee, se, psk
 ```

 **Message 1 (initiator → responder)**:

 - `e`: Send ephemeral public key
 - `es`: DH(ephemeral_i, static_r) - mix into key
 - `s`: Send static public key (encrypted with key from `es`)
 - `ss`: DH(static_i, static_r) - mix into key

 **Message 2 (responder → initiator)**:

 - `e`: Send ephemeral public key
 - `ee`: DH(ephemeral_i, ephemeral_r) - mix into key
 - `se`: DH(static_i, ephemeral_r) - mix into key
+- `psk`: Mix pre-shared key (if configured)

-This notation directly maps to the 4 DH operations in WireGuard!
+This notation directly maps to the 4 DH operations + PSK mixing in WireGuard!

+### What Noise Guarantees

+The Noise Protocol Framework provides **cryptographic recipes that are known to work** - each pattern has been **formally verified** using cryptographic proofs and automated verification tools.

+**What Noise provides:**

+1. **Proven patterns** - Mathematical proofs that patterns provide claimed security properties (authentication, confidentiality, forward secrecy)

+2. **Known security properties** - Each pattern comes with documented security profile: what it protects against, what guarantees it provides

+3. **Implementation guidance** - Precise specification of how to implement each pattern correctly (order of operations, when to mix keys, etc.)

+**Noise patterns are proven secure IF:**

+- ✅ You implement them correctly (no bugs)
+- ✅ Underlying primitives are secure (Curve25519, ChaCha20-Poly1305,
+  BLAKE2s)
+- ✅ You don't deviate from the pattern
+- ✅ You handle surrounding protocol correctly (transport, replay protection, etc.)

+**Noise gives you:**

+- ✅ A proven recipe that's cryptographically sound
+- ✅ Protection from common protocol design mistakes
+- ✅ Formal verification that the pattern works as claimed

+**Noise doesn't protect you from:**

+- ❌ Implementation bugs (buffer overflows, timing attacks, etc.)
+- ❌ Side-channel attacks (if you implement crypto primitives poorly)
+- ❌ Issues outside the handshake (like weak replay protection)

+**Think of it like a recipe from a Michelin-star chef** - the recipe is proven to work, but you still need to execute it correctly in your kitchen.

 ### Key Insight

-Noise_IK gives WireGuard its security properties for free.
-Understanding IK helps you see why the handshake is structured this way - it's following a proven, formally verified pattern.
+Noise_IKpsk2 gives WireGuard its security properties for free.
+Understanding IKpsk2 helps you see why the handshake is structured this way - it's following a proven, formally verified pattern.
+The hard cryptographic work has been done and verified - WireGuard just needs to implement it correctly.

 ---